Skip to Content

 • UHF/VHF, also called 2-meter/75-centimeter, also called 144 MHz/440 MHz

-• These frequencies often use repeaters to extend their range by receiving a signal and then repeating the signal on separate frequency
+• These frequencies often use repeaters to extend their range by receiving a signal and then repeating the signal at separate frequency

 • Around the country and the world